SenseNet/sn-preview/docs/preview.md

 Editors can place highlights onto preview images.
 These highlights are visible for everyone with at least preview permissions, but can be switched OFF in the [Document Viewer](/docs/document-viewer).

 ## Preview permissions
-There are three preview-related permissions in sensenet ECM:
+There are three preview-related permissions in sensenet:

 - **Restricted preview**: the user can see the preview image, but only with all the restrictions if there are any.
 - **Preview without watermark**: the user can see the preview image without watermark.
 Please note that even if the user has this permission, it is possible to switch ON watermark in the [Document Viewer](/docs/document-viewer) to check how it will look for users with less permissions.